 The Polish Library in Washington (Biblioteka Polska w Waszyngtonie) is a small community library established and operated by volunteers.
 Our collection includes over 7,000 books by Polish authors or about Poland (in Polish and English), and over 300 DVDs with Polish movies.
 A small annual membership fee is required to borrow books and/or movies from the library.
 The fee allows us to purchase new books and movies, subscribe to newspapers, and cover other costs.

-Class of 1926 The Polish Library in Washington DC launched the Class of 1926 project.
-Our goal is to digitalize all volumes of Polish Declarations of Admiration and Friendship for the United States, which are currently archived in the Manuscript Division of the US Library of Congress, and make them available online.
-The Project will be funded through grants, private donations, and the work of volunteers.
+The Polish Library in Washington DC has completed the Class of 1926 project.
+Our goal was to digitalize all volumes of Polish Declarations of Admiration and Friendship for the United States, which are archived in the Manuscript Division of the US Library of Congress, and make them available online.
+The Project was funded through grants, private donations, and the work of volunteers.